MidnightDreamerX17/skill20/Traits.md

 ## Quirks

+**Antimagic** - The character has a Spell Resistance number equal to 10 + Experience Level.
+On the other hand, they are unable to pickup or use any magic item.
+This includes all items that are +1, +2, +3, etc. Possible potions are limited to those that restore hit points, with no other benefits from potions.
+The character must roll to defeat their own Spell Resistance in order to cast spells.

 **Beastial Spirit (Specific)** - Spells and powers relating to this spirit are considered to be one circle lower.
 For example, having a Beastial Spirit of Bear will allow the character to use *Summon Nature's Ally I* as if it were *Summon Nature's Ally II* in order to summon a bear.
 On the other hand, the character's personality is strongly modified depending on the spirit, having a penalty of -10 to all actions that are contrary to the spirit's nature.

 **Darksign** - The character is undead, harmed by most effects that heal mortals.
 The character does not regain hit points by resting, instead needing to sit near magically-blessed fires.
 If killed, the character will come back to life the next day with 1 less maximum hit point and looking more dead.
 Once the character's maximum hit points go to zero, they will be raised as a mindless hollow.
 The cure to the darksign is only known by a select few, and by specific gods.

 **Dependent** - The character has a non-adventurer dependent.
 If this person is killed, then the character must cease adventuring immediately for the rest of their lives and all future incarnations.
+The dependent's experience level is capped at 1/5th of the character's own.

 **Documented Identity** - The character has a large number of records about them in multiple places, identifying their appearance, place of residence, family, and other such things.
 This could be used for the character's benefit, proving that they are an upstanding citizen, proving that they possess a noble title, etc. But, this information is also readily available to those who wish to do harm to the character.